 If you want to see how fast an international money transfer will be for your chosen countries, click here.

-If you are sending money across international borders, you should never underestimate, the importance of having someone readily available to talk to or email should you have any concerns.
+If you are looking for the best way to send money internationally, you should never underestimate the importance of having someone readily available to talk to or email should you have any concerns.

 If you want to see great customer service, you should browse around the CurrencyFair Facebook page or see what people say about us on Twitter.
 We’re real people who use the service ourselves.
 We can definitely help you if you ever have a question or a concern.

-Below are just some examples of the sort of customer feedback we get on a weekly business.
+Below are just some examples of the sort of customer feedback we get regularly.

 Let’s take a look at a real life example of a money exchange gone wrong.

 The UK newspaper, The Guardian, recently covered a situation faced by one of their own journalists.

 It was something that could happen to any of us – she left her laptop computer at the airport.
 When the journalist returned home to the UK, she arranged for a courier company back in Australia to collect the laptop from the airport (Sydney) and send it to the UK.

 The courier fee was $232.